 - Is Kilo Code a good Roo Code replacement?

 - Kilo Code forked from Roo Code and has published a migration guide for Roo users.
 The core VS Code extension is free and open source with BYOK.
-The cost problem only hits if you sign up for KiloClaw ($9/mo) or KiloPass credits ($19-$199/mo).
+The cost problem only hits if you sign up for KiloClaw ($55/mo standard, $51/mo on 6-month Commit) or KiloPass credits ($19-$199/mo).
 If you skip the hosted services and run your own API keys, Kilo is a reasonable option.
 Just know the fork lineage: Cline is upstream of Roo, and Roo is upstream of Kilo.

 - What is Roomote and should I use it?